 Place all burning candles away from drafts, fans, vents, open windows, high traffic areas, etc to avoid smoking or accidental wax dripping.

 Burn in a Clutter-Free Environment

 Remember to burn candles in a clutter-free area, away from drapes, furniture, clothing, bedding, books, paper and other flammable material.

 All candles should use the proper candle holder or candle plate.
 This will help catch any spilled wax and protect surfaces from possible spills or heat damage.

-As an example, votives must be used in a votive holder, as the burning votive is unable to hold it’s own wax pool and will spill over the sides.
+As an example, votives must be used in a votive holder, as the burning votive is unable to hold its own wax pool and will spill over the sides.
 Thus the votive holder becomes a part of the candle as it burns.
-We have a wide variety of candle holders for all your candle burning needs.

 Do Not use Pillars in a Hurricane Glass